 Progression routes for postgraduate study:

 • community performance/ theatre in education;

 • performance/ theatre making;

 This course focuses on producing versatile theatre and film professionals.
 Our graduates have been successful in the following areas: performing, writing, directing, producing, forming production companies, broadcasting, working on education and outreach programmes, and working in the broader cultural industries.
 Graduates have also continued with postgraduate study in the arts and culture.

 In addition to the University's standard entry requirements, you should have:

-Mature students with previous relevant experience are encouraged to apply.
+If you are a mature students with previous relevant experience you are also encouraged to apply.